tritonmc/triton-website/docs/migration/v3-to-v4.md

 If you are using MySQL, it is recommended to backup the database as well.
 :::

+This guide is focused on the migration steps to update to Triton v4.
+Everyone is encouraged to also read the [accompanying blog post](/blog/triton-v4-released) detailing new features and improvements.

 ## Changelog

 Below are the highlights of this update that might require your attention: